rimakogni/de-prep-steps/README.md

 (or the IDE of your choice).

 Before you start, you should have the latest version of Python 3 installed.
-If you have not already done so, follow the steps described in `Preparing For The Course` in the Pre-Course notes.
+If you have not already done so, follow the steps described in `Preparing For The Course` in the Prep Steps notes.

 To test if Python is installed correctly, type at the terminal command prompt: